 • Experimentation, including opportunities to learn from mistakes

-Your new AI-driven “learning culture” will increasingly be powered by data, with richer insights and new analytical tools.
+Your new AI-powered“learning culture” will increasingly be powered by data, with richer insights and new analytical tools.
 To support this major shift, we’ve developed an end-to-end analytics solution, Microsoft Fabric, unveiled at Microsoft Build 2023.
 Infused with the Azure OpenAI Service at every layer, Fabric integrates the most advanced D&A tools – from Data Factory to Power BI and Synapse – in one place.
 Enabling you to surface business insights faster than ever.

 Responsible AI by design